Artist commission opportunities

 Deadline for submission of proposals is midday on Wednesday 21 April 2021.

 We have produced a guide for developers, to assist them in their production and procurement of 'Public Art'.

 The Arts Development Service is available to help support anyone who currently works or who would like to work in the arts.
 If you are applying for an arts grant from us or another funding body, we are happy to advise you on your application.

-The council supports the arts in a number of ways including:
+The council supports the arts in several ways including:

 - Easter and summer holiday activities which are held across the borough